Programando-o-Mundo/Microfundamentos-AEDs/AEDs1/Parte3_Conhecendo_POO_e_seus_Principios/4-Entendendo-Heranca.md

 # Entendendo Herança

-## Você vai aprender
+## Você irá aprender

-- O que é Herança
+- O que é Herança.
-- Porquê usar Herança
+- Porque usar Herança.
-- Como usar Herança
+- Como usar Herança.

 ## Pré-requisitos